 Wenjuan Sun is a Research Associate in Civil Engineering, Center of Advanced Technology for Large Structural Systems (ATLSS) at Lehigh University.
-Previously, she received her Ph.D. degree in Civil Engineering from Virginia Tech, with an M.Sc. degree in Geotechnical Engineering and a B.Sc. degree in Civil Engineering from Shanghai Jiao Tong University at Shanghai, China.
+Previously, she received her Ph.D. degree in Civil Engineering from Virginia Tech, with a M.Sc. degree in Geotechnical Engineering and a B.Sc. degree in Civil Engineering from Shanghai Jiao Tong University at Shanghai, China.
 Sun has a unique interdisciplinary background that encompasses traditional topics of civil engineering, probabilistic risk and resilience assessment, multiscale and multi-physics modeling and experimentation of civil engineering materials, and geoenvironmental impact assessment and sustainable construction techniques.
-Her research mainly focuses on developing computational models to solve engineering problems for supporting sustainable and resilient infrastructures.
+Her research mainly focuses on developing computational models to solve engineering problems for supporting sustainable and resilient transportation infrastructures.